sergei-srednyak/Simple-Multiplayer-FPS-in-Godot/README.md

 1. Sprint effects don't stop on unsprint sometimes
 2. To see the crouch effects you have to move
 3. Animations for switching do not work well while firing and crouching
-4. You can damage yourself
+4. You can damage yourself sometimes when other people have joined
 5. Colors of the players in multiplayer have errors
 6. Having three clients on one server may cause severe problems